Mastering English As a Second or Foreign Language

 Making English An Important Part Of Your Life

-Mastering English as a second or foreign language is only possible by living it and using it like your native or first language.
+Mastering English as a second or foreign language is only possible by living it and using it as your native or first language.
 By not doing this, English will always be a foreign language.
 Perhaps you can use it to do some academic reading or maybe impress your friends with a few quaint expressions.
 Other than that, it will never really be an important, big part of your life.
 Before suggesting ways to master English as a second or foreign language, it is necessary to first examine the primary goals and purposes of learning English.

 Goals And Purposes of Learning English